FK Tomori

-Futboll Klub Tomori Berat is an Albanian football club based in the city of Berat.
+Futboll Klub Tomori is an Albanian football club based in the city of Berat.
 The club's home ground is the Tomori Stadium and they currently participate in the Kategoria e Dytë.

 History

 The sport of football was introduced to the city of Berat in the early 1910s by students who had completed their studies abroad.
 They brought back footballs and the rules of the game from their travels which they then passed onto the locals.
 As early as 1913, amateur neighbourhood teams were formed, such as Çunat e Lumit, Vakëfi, Kalaja and Opinga.
 In 1923, an artists and sports club was founded in Berat, under the name Tomori, named after the nearby Mount Tomorr.
 It was established in the neighbourhood facilities of a local school called Mangalem, and the first team was formed with 18 teenage players.
 With the Albanian Football Association's foundation in 1930, the club participated in its first official tournament in the same year, which was the second tier of the newly established Albanian football system.
 Tomori won the 1930 Albanian First Division and gained promotion to the Albanian Superliga.
 Prior to their debut season in the top flight the club changed its name from Tomori to Muzaka in 1931, and during the 1931 season, they finished in 7th and last place with a record of 1 draw and 5 losses, which led to their relegation.
 They returned to the Albanian First Division in 1932 where they would remain for 4 seasons.
 In 1935, the Albanian Football Association did not organise any competitions so the club was not active for the year.
 In 1936, football resumed in Albania and the club changed its name back to Tomori and finished second in the Albanian First Division, achieving promotion to the Albanian Superliga for the second time.
 In 1936 season, the club again finished last in the top flight, level on points with Ismail Qemali Vlorë, who they lost 2–1 to in a relegation play off held in Kavajë at the end of the season to determine Tomori's immediate relegation once again.